 We believe that the following basic values and principles are a key for peace and security.
 They allow to live a life in peace – peace with oneself, with God, and with other people:

-• respecting human dignity, equality and human rights
+• Respecting human dignity, equality and human rights

-• restraining from extremism, mockery and violence
+• Respecting justice, fairness, kindness, compassion, restraining from extremism, mockery and violence

-• choosing dialogue over aggression
+• Choosing dialogue over aggression

-• restaining from prejudice and discrimination
+• Fighting against prejudice and discrimination.

+If a society chooses to solve its problems through dialogue and communication, peace can be protected and maintained.
 We believe that these values and principles have been promoted in the Quran and the correct Sunnah and reflect the main purpose of Shariah, which is to serve the benefit of the people and to prevent harm from them.